polardev-ui/disband-latest/README.md

 <p align="center">
   A modern, cross-platform communication platform for friends and communities — with text chat, voice, video, and end-to-end encrypted messaging built in from the ground up.
-Runs natively on <strong>macOS, Windows, and Linux</strong>, and in any modern browser.
+Runs natively on <strong>macOS, Windows, and Linux</strong>, and in any modern browser. iOS too!
 </p>

 <p align="center">